 AI Summarize

 July is the heart of summer and the start of the next quarter.
-This is the time when marketers revamp their email marketing plans or use new tricks to engage customers.
+This is the time when marketers revamp their email marketing plans or use new strategies to engage customers.

-Because customers are soaking up the sun, traveling, and spending more time online.
-So it’s the golden opportunity to capture attention with your lively newsletters.
+Customers are soaking up the sun, traveling, and spending more time online, which makes it the right moment to compete for their attention with lively newsletters.

 July Email Newsletter Calendar

-We prepared an updated July newsletter calendar to keep your subscribers updated and engaged throughout the month.
+We prepared an updated July newsletter calendar for 2026 to keep your subscribers updated and engaged throughout the month.
+Note the days of the week because they shift every year, which changes how you plan.

-Even if your business doesn’t sell summer products, there are still so many relevant events in July that you can connect with your brand.
-So, let’s see how you can target the ten most important days of July in your email marketing calendar:
+Even if your business doesn’t sell summer products, there are still many relevant events in July that you can connect your brand to.
+So, let’s see how to target the eleven most important days of July in your email marketing calendar:

 No-Code Email Template Builder